Global Affirm Integration Guide

 Step 4: Authorize

 When a customer successfully completes a checkout, it is recorded as a new purchase attempt.
-This needs to be handled on your server-side to be fulfilled via our Transactions API.
+This must be handled on your server-side to be fulfilled via our Transactions API.

-For a higher level of understanding, this chart (as shown below) illustrates what occurs on Affirm’s end and the merchant’s end during a successful checkout.
+The chart below illustrates what occurs on Affirm’s end and the merchant’s end during a successful checkout.

 Transactions API

-To move outside of the United States, any API calls that are made to Affirm such as Auth, Capture Transaction, etc., need to include this custom HTTP header parameter to those requests:
+To move outside of the United States, any API calls that are made to Affirm, such as Auth or Capture Transaction, need to include this custom HTTP header parameter to those requests:

 • country-code

-When the country-code parameter is used, it will be followed by the three-letter country code as shown below:
+When the country-code parameter is used, it is followed by the three-letter country code:

 • country-code: "CAN"

-The country-code parameter tells Affirm what country of legal incorporation is associated with the store where the user’s transaction was made, as well as what Affirm regional environment to route this request to.
+The country-code parameter tells Affirm which country of legal incorporation is associated with the store where the user’s transaction was made, and which Affirm regional environment to route the request to.
 This is also an alpha-3 country code.
-If this parameter is missing, we will default to USA.
+If this parameter is missing, we automatically use USA.

-Any end-user disclosures or emails that may be associated with this API will be sent in the language associated with the locale sent to Affirm.js when the transaction was made.
-For example, if ‘fr_CA” was passed to Affirm.js when this transaction was made, all emails and user communications associated with the APIs involved in this transaction will be shown in Canadian French.
+Any end-user disclosures or emails that might be associated with this API are sent in the language associated with the locale sent to Affirm.js when the transaction was made.
+For example, if ‘fr_CA” was passed to Affirm.js when the transaction was made, all emails and user communications associated with the APIs involved in this transaction are shown in Canadian French.

 1. Retrieve the checkout_token